abpframework/abp/docs/Tutorials/AspNetCore-Mvc/Part-I.md

 #### Testing in the Browser Developer Console

-You can just test the JavaScript proxy using your Browser's Developer Console now.
-Open your browser's **developer tools** (shortcut: F12 key), switch to the **Console** tab, type the following code and press enter:
+You can just test the JavaScript proxy using your favorite browser's **Developer Console** now.
+Run the application again, open your browser's **developer tools** (shortcut: F12), switch to the **Console** tab, type the following code and press enter:

 ````js
 acme.bookStore.book.getList({}).done(function (result) { console.log(result); });